 Ex-student from CCA Special Arts, Rajkiran Parienan, saw his design for the NDP Funpack, which he created over a few CCA sessions last year, being unveiled together with the other funpacks.
 The event was graced by the President of Singapore, Mdm Halimah Yacob.

-| Raj beside his NDP pack design. | A proud moment for Raj as the President signed on his funpack. |
+A proud moment for Raj as the President signed on his funpack.

 Art Workshop with UOB Heartbeat Volunteers